 Every student in each division will have two days on campus and three days online.
 During Stage 2, we will be carefully monitoring how an additional 60 students on campus is impacting traffic flow in the hallways, common space use, and interactions.

-If after three weeks our health metrics are good, Stage 3 is next!
+If after three weeks to four weeks our health metrics are good, Stage 3 is next!

 The On Campus Experience

 This will depend on where we are on the pendulum swing.
 The most current rotation and schedule information can be found on the Upper School Expanded Learning Experience webpage.

 We chose this pendulum approach because we believe it is a flexible approach to adapt to any health situations and requirements.
 No matter what the situation is, we have a schedule that will remain consistent.
 We hope to build on more on-campus days as the situation evolves and it is safe to do so.